berkeley-scf/tutorial-unix-basics/index.md

 Anytime you are at the UNIX command line, you have a *working directory*, which is your current location in the file system.

-Here's how you can see where you are using the "print working directory" command:
+Here's how you can see where you are using the `pwd` ("print working directory") command:

 ```bash
 $ pwd